So you just booked an epic tattoo project! What’s next?

 TATTOO PRECARE

 Precare is an incredibly important step when planning for your tattoo sessions.
 The quality of your skin during the tattoo application has a drastic impact on how your skin handles the initial trauma of getting tattooed as well as how primed it is to heal.
-Here are some very simple steps so that you and your skin are feeling the best when walking into your next tattoo appointment.

-Drink lots of water the week(s) leading up to your tattoo appointment.
+- Drink lots of water the week(s) leading up to your tattoo appointment.

-Lotion & hydrate your skin the week(s) leading up to your tattoo session.
+- Lotion & hydrate your skin the week(s) leading up to your tattoo session.

-EXFOLIATE your skin in the 48 hours prior to your tattoo appointment.
+- EXFOLIATE your skin in the 48 hours prior to your tattoo appointment.

-DO NOT drink alcohol or partake in drugs the night before your session.
+- DO NOT drink alcohol or partake in drugs the night before your session.

-Make sure to get a good night’s sleep the night before your tattoo appointment.
+- Make sure to get a good night’s sleep the night before your tattoo appointment

-PLEASE DO NOT shave your own skin before coming in to get tattooed.
-Let the artist shave for you!
+- PLEASE DO NOT shave your own skin before coming in to get tattooed.
+Let the artist shave for you.

-Eat a good meal before you come in for your appointment.
+- Eat a good meal before you come in for your appointment.

-DO NOT show up to your appointment under the influence of drugs or alcohol.
+- DO NOT show up to your appointment under the influence of drugs or alcohol.

-If you have a sun burn or skin irritation consult with your tattoo artist, there is a chance you will have to reschedule your session to a date when your skin is not inflamed.
+- If you have a sun burn or skin irritation consult with your tattoo artist, there is a chance you will have to reschedule your session to a date when your skin is not inflamed.

 Keeping this checklist in mind when preparing for your next tattoo session makes a huge difference in your skin’s ability to handle the trauma of getting tattooed and sets your skin up for success in the healing process.